Taquo

 Denny flinches.
 “Wow!”

-“You know no one has been able to duplicate our protocol,” Benn says.
-“It was definitely one of ours.
-Freshly sub-qued and re-wired into her mesh.
-I went over this morning to visit with the employee it was assigned to.
-Her off-campus quarters are vacant.”
+“Anyway, I went over this morning to visit with the employee it was assigned to.
+Her off-campus quarters were vacant.”

-“That is even more disturbing.
+“That is far more disturbing.
+Who’s on it?”

-“I want to stress this part to you, Den.
-Had this exercise been far more expertly planned and executed, the outcome could have been devastating.”
+“Listen, Den, I want to stress this part to you.
+Had this exercise been planned and executed with more finesse, the outcome could have been far more damaging, maybe deadly.”

 “I don’t know what that is.”